mdbraber/shiftarr/README.md

 docker exec shiftarr bash -lc 'find "/tv/Taskmaster" -name "*.mkv" | sort | \
   while IFS= read -r f; do python /app/shiftarr.py --plex-only "$f"; done'
 ```

 ---

-## Known limitation

-The **finale** (winner announcement / applause / credits) can overshoot by ~1–2 s: dense applause
-biases ffsubsync and there's little clean dialogue to anchor on.
-It's confined to the last minutes
-and is far smaller than the original 4–9 s drift.

----